Celytic/Wine-Game-Compatibilities/Game-list.md

 # Destiny 2
 System: N/A

 Bungie has officially confirmed that they will not be working on Linux support for Destiny 2, and that any attempts to play it on Linux (be it Wine, Proton, or anything else) will result in a ban.
-This will not be tested under any circumstance.
+No testing required.

 # Phantasy Star Online 2 New Genesis
 System: N/A